Twitterati wishes #happybirthdaynarendramodi to our tireless Modi as he turns 69

 New Delhi, Sep 17: Prime Minister Narendra Modi has turned 69 on Tuesday (September 17).
 Our tireless Prime Minister has a jam-packed schedule on his special day in home state Gujarat.

-As a part of grand celebration on Prime Minister Narendra Modi's birthday on September 17, a Surat-based bakery has planned to produce a massive 700-feet-long cake.
+As a part of the grand celebration on Prime Minister Narendra Modi's birthday on September 17, a Surat-based bakery has planned to produce a massive 700-feet-long cake.

 Earlier on Monday night, PM Modi landed in Gujarat's Ahmedabad night.
 On Tuesday, he'll begin the day by taking blessings of his mother Heeraben Modi.